mfn/cakephp2-magic-properties/README.md

 # Blurb

-When working with [CakePHP2](http://cakephp.org/), dependency injection happens via some magic properties like `uses`, `helpers` and `components`.
+When working with [CakePHP2](http://cakephp.org/), dependency injection happens via magic properties like `uses`, `helpers` and `components`.

-Unfortunately not many editors/IDEs are capable of understanding this special syntax and provide autocompletion for the resulting magic properties.
+Unfortunately not many editors/IDEs are capable of understanding this special syntax and thus almost none provide autocompletion for the resulting magic properties.

-By running this script against controller sources, PHPDOC `@property` is addded to the class definitions which aids into autocompletion the propert types.
+By running this script against your CakePHP2 sources, PHPDOC `@property` is addded to the class definitions which aids into autocompletion the propert types.

+Just pass any files/directories to the script and they will be parsed and PHPDOC properties added.
+Note that every class will be resolved via it's parents to figure out if it's a Controller or Helper, thus the script must be able to find all relevant parent classes to properly resolve them.
+Usually, just passing your Controller/ and/or Helper/ direcotries should do fine.

 This code uses the excellent [PhpParser library](https://github.com/nikic/PHP-Parser) by Nikita Popov.

 # Usage

-`cakephp2_magic_properties --controller app/Controller/*Controller.php`
+`cakephp2_magic_properties app/Controller/`
 or
+`cakephp2_magic_properties app/View/Helper/`
+or just your whole app (note that it will recursively parse all *.php files):
-`cakephp2_magic_properties --helper app/View/Helper/*Helper.php`
+`cakephp2_magic_properties ../path/to/your/app/`

 It will convert:
 ```PHP